typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-redundant-type-constituents.md

-# `no-redundant-type-constituents`

-Disallows members of unions and intersections that do nothing or override type information.

 ## Rule Details

 Some types can override some other types ("constituents") in a union or intersection and/or be overridden by some other types.